| 1918 Spanish Influenza Epidemic In late August 1918, a naval ship left Boston and

 coastal settlements feeling fine, only to later infect Fairbanks and other

+inland towns.
 When one ship arrived on October 20, Nome’s doctor examined about three dozen

 passengers and crewmen, then placed them under quarantine at Holy Cross